thalib/thalib/page/4about.md

 The purpose of this web site is to document as small things I learn, because

-> no thing is small thing, until you master the it
+> no thing is small thing, until you master it
+>
 > someone, somewhere need to learn it